EldrexDelosReyesBula/Countify/SECURITY.md

 | Resolution plan communicated  | Within 14 days   |
 | Patch/release availability    | Based on severity |

-> **Outcome:**
+**Outcome:**
-> - **Accepted vulnerability:** We will prioritize and provide a patch.
-You will be credited in the release notes if you wish.
-> - **Declined vulnerability:** We will explain why the report does not qualify as a security issue.
+- **Accepted:** Patch prioritized; reporter credited if desired.
+- **Declined:** Explanation provided.

 ---

-## Security Best Practices
+## ⚙️ Security Best Practices

-To help maintain security while using Countify+, we recommend:
+To maximize security while using Countify+:

 - Always update to the latest supported version.
-- Do not use third-party plugins or modifications that are not officially supported.
+- Avoid unsupported plugins or modifications.
 - Keep your environment (OS, browser, dependencies) up-to-date.
 - Report suspicious activity immediately.

 ---

-## Acknowledgements

-We thank our community and security researchers for helping keep Countify+ secure.
-Responsible disclosure is critical to ensuring a safe and reliable experience for all users.
+## 📌 Notes About Current Release (2.0.29)

+Your current release, **2.0.29**, is **not supported**.
+While it is the latest web app release, it does **not receive security updates**.
+For maximum security, upgrade to a version ≥4.0.x.

 ---

+## 🙏 Acknowledgements

+We thank our community and security researchers for helping keep Countify+ safe.
+Your responsible disclosures help us maintain a secure experience for all users.

-> **Note:** This security policy may be updated periodically.
-Please refer to this page for the latest version.
+> ⚠️ This security policy may be updated periodically.
+Please check this page for the latest version.